-- She asks me and I don’t give her.
+- Asks me and I don’t give her.

-- She takes it from me forcefully without my permission.
+- Takes it from me forcefully without my permission.

 The 1st situation, I give her the shoes with my consent, the 2nd situation, she backs off politely once I deny her those shoes but in 3rd case, which is the case with most offenders, she takes the shoes without my consent, which is wrong and a criminal offence.